samccann/samccann.sqlite/playbooks/PLAYBOOK_README.md

 # Family Database Playbooks

-This directory contains several Ansible playbooks that demonstrate the usage of the `community.sqlite` collection to create a family database with sibling information.
+This directory contains several Ansible playbooks that demonstrate the usage of the `samccann.sqlite` collection to create a family database with sibling information.

 ## 📁 Available Playbooks

 ### 1. `family_database_simple.yml` (Recommended)

 A comprehensive, production-ready playbook that creates a family database with 6 siblings.

 **Features:**

 - Creates SQLite database named `family.db`
 - Creates `siblings` table with comprehensive schema
 - Inserts 6 sibling records with names, ages, and favorite colors